 (c) the person whose membership has been suspended or who has been expelled must be given an opportunity to be heard.

-(2) After complying with subrule (1), the members present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend or expel the person should be upheld or revoked.
+(2) After complying with sub-rule (1), the members present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend or expel the person should be upheld or revoked.

 (3) A member may not vote by proxy at the meeting.